-The Society's income from the distribution of protection and investments was £63 million for the year ended 4 April 2019.
+The Society's income from the distribution of protection and investments was ± 59 million for the year ended 4 April 2020 (year ended 4 April 2019: ± 63 million).

 Distribution network

 The Society's integrated and diversified distribution network allows its customers to choose how and when to undertake their transactions with the Society and has enabled it to expand the Society's business while controlling costs.
 The distribution network helps the Society to achieve volume growth principally in residential mortgage lending and supports its retail funding activities.
 Developments in the network have focused on cost efficiency and meeting the needs of customers who are increasingly prepared to transact business by the internet, telephone and mail.